We read 40 CRM pages that were paying for Google Ads clicks, top to bottom. These 4 are the ones worth your time. Everything we found is here, free.

 5 pages burning ad spend with fundamental issues

 Every click to these pages costs real money.
-We found broken trust signals, mismatched intent, weak CTAs, and messaging that ignores what the searcher actually typed.
+We found pages with no proof a stranger could check, mismatched intent, weak CTAs, and messaging that ignores what the searcher actually typed.
 Here is what to avoid.

 Clutch is paying for clicks on keywords like 'mobile application development companies in usa' and 'it companies in usa' to send traffic to a browsable directory with 1,380 exit links and no conversion path for Clutch itself.
 Every click that lands here either bounces or clicks through to a third-party agency.
 Clutch captures nothing.